nguyenla74/RemoteDesktop/README.md

 # Remote Desktop
-How to Connect and Take Control of A Computer Using Remote Desktop
+How to Connect and Take Control of a Computer Using Remote Desktop
 <h2>Utilities Used</h2>

 - <b>Remote Desktop (Windows)</b>